Road Trip: Beer Pong

 Road Trip: Beer Pong (also known as Road Trip 2: Beer Pong or simply Road Trip 2) is a 2009 American road-comedy film.
-The film is a direct-to-DVD sequel to the 2000 Todd Phillips comedy film Road Trip and directed by Steve Rash.
+The film is a direct-to-DVD sequel to the 2000 comedy film Road Trip and directed by Steve Rash.
 The only original cast members to return for the sequel were DJ Qualls and Rhoda Griffis.
-The film was produced by Paramount Famous Productions as Paramount Pictures, having acquired the rights to DreamWorks SKG's back catalog in its 2006 purchase of the company.
-The film was released on August 11, 2009.
+The film was produced by DreamWorks Pictures and Paramount Famous Productions and released by Paramount Home Entertainment on August 11, 2009.

 Plot

-Andy (Preston Jones) is egged on by his best friends to stop worrying so much about his girlfriend, Katy Hartman (Julianna Guill), back home and start enjoying college life to the fullest.
+Andy is egged on by his best friends to stop worrying so much about his girlfriend, Katy Hartman back home and start enjoying college life to the fullest.
 While enjoying his life, he remembers Jenna, a former girlfriend who is now a beer pong model and becomes infatuated with her.
 Andy and his friends decide to hit the road chasing Jenna and her model friends to compete in a beer pong tournament, but their plans get complicated when Katy decides to transfer to his university so she can be closer to him.
-They call on a son of a rich despot, Arash (Danny Pudi), in hopes to get him to sponsor their road trip but instead are taken into custody by the CIA, who interrogate them and dump them in Bethesda.
-They steal a taxi and continue their journey, but make a pit stop in family run strip clip, only to run afoul of a gang of bikers.
+They call on a son of a rich despot, Arash in hopes to get him to sponsor their road trip but instead are taken into custody by the CIA, who interrogate them and dump them in Bethesda.
+They steal a taxi and continue their journey, but make a pit stop in a family run strip club, only to run afoul of a gang of bikers.
 Short of cash, they pick up a hitchhiker hoping she will pay for a ride.
 Instead, she holds up a convenience store and steals the taxi.

-Korkin (Michael Trotter) prays for rescue and a school bus full of beautiful girls appears.
-The driver, Sarah (Leandra Terrazzano), is the daughter of the reverend who founded "Chastity Until Marriage" and quickly sees through their lies but agrees to continue their road trip to Nashville.
+Korkin prays for rescue and a school bus full of beautiful girls appears.
+The driver, Sarah is the daughter of the reverend who founded "Chastity Until Marriage" and quickly sees through their lies but agrees to continue their road trip to Nashville.
 Korkin makes it his mission to sleep with Sarah.
 Arash takes a turn driving the bus while the others sleep.
 While Sarah sleeps with her head on his lap, Korkin removes Sarah's bra and attempts to feel her up.
 However, Arash gets distracted by phone sex and has an accident, hitting a wild boar that becomes stuck under the truck.
 They stop the next day and Korkin realizes they are in Katy's hometown and they call in to her mother's house.